Victor7615/Sales-Analysis/README.md

 # Hello, I'm Victor Emuchay 👋

 I'm a data enthusiast and business intelligence analyst with a focus on creating insightful visualizations using Looker Studio.
 Welcome to my GitHub profile!
-Explore the projects below to see my work in action.
+Explore the projects below to see my work in action.This repository contains an executive sales report dashboard that provides insights into sales, profits, and customer trends.

 ## 🚀 Featured Project: Sales Dashboard Report